-While today's employees need challenging tasks to maintain their engagement and motivation and developing new skills, it is important that demands do not exceed their ability to cope.
+While today's employees need challenging tasks to maintain their engagement and motivation, it is important that demands do not exceed the ability to cope.
 Workplace stress tends to build as demands and responsibilities increase.
 Stress can be directly tied to poorly designed jobs, excessive workloads and talents and skills not matching the work.
 The goal is to have a balance between demands and time.